 He arrived back in England in November 1916 and was promoted acting boatswain (warrant officer) on 27 December, being confirmed as such on 2 January 1918.
 In March 1917 he was attached to HMS Colleen, a patrol ship in Cobh, in March 1917.
 Later serving aboard HMS Inflexible, HMS Fox, and HMS Hecla, he took part in a series of voyages to northern Russia during the Allied anti-Bolshevik intervention before retiring from the navy in March 1920.
 During the course of his naval career, he was awarded the Polar Medal with three Antarctic clasps, the Albert Medal, the Naval Long Service and Good Conduct Medal, and also war service medals.
 Edward Evans dedicated his book South with Scott (1921) to Crean and Lashly.
 The Crean Glacier on South Georgia and Mount Crean in Antarctica were named in his honour.

 In September 1917 he had married Eileen (‘Nell’) Herlihy, daughter of an Anascaul publican, and after his retirement he settled in his native Anascaul where he had bought a pub in 1916.
 The couple had three daughters: Mary, Katherine (d.
 1924), and Eileen.
 While he considered joining Shackleton's Quest expedition, he ultimately decided to remain in Anascaul.
 He maintained a low profile during the war of independence, seldom referring to his previous naval career.
 His elder brother Cornelius Crean (b.
 1872), sergeant in the Royal Irish Constabulary, was killed in an Irish Republican Army ambush at Ballinspittal, Co.
 Cork, in April 1920.
 That very month, Tom had attended a protest in Tralee, Co.
 Kerry, against the treatment of republican prisoners, being held in Mountjoy Jail.

 He never ran the pub, leaving that to others; it was refurbished in 1929 and (aptly) renamed ‘The South Pole Inn’.
-In July 1938 Tom Crean suffered an acute attack of appendicitis and died 27 July 1938, one week after his 61st birthday.
+In July 1938 Tom Crean suffered an acute attack of appendicitis and died 27 July 1938.
 He was buried in a family tomb that he had previously built himself in Ballynacourty graveyard, outside Anascaul.
 His funeral was attended by a large crowd.